w-bolton/MDM2_Group_10/README.md

 The qusais_files folder contains the code for the creation of the optical model.

 The zachs_files folder contains the code for the gradient descent method of optimisation.

+The manim.py file contains the code for creating some of the animations on our presentation.